KonnorRogers/personal-site/src/about.md

 ---

 <article style='text-align: center; width: 100%; max-width: 600px; font-size: 1.25rem; margin: 0 auto;'>
     Hi there!
 I'm Konnor!
-I am a web developer who builds things of all shapes and sizes using many different technologies.
-I mainly enjoy Ruby, Rails, and JavaScript.
+I am a web developer who builds things of all shapes and sizes using many different technologies including Ruby, Rails, JavaScript and just about any web technology you can think of!
 </article>

 <section style='text-align: center; width: 100%; max-width: 600px; font-size: 1.25rem; margin: 2rem auto 0;'>